High Availability for IDA Application on Liberty and HAProxy

 Step 4.
 Configure server.env

-Create server.env from */wlp/usr/servers/*.
+Create server.env from <path_to_liberty>/wlp/usr/servers/<SERVER_NAME>.

 ENGINE_CONFIG_DATA_DIR=/share-folder/ida-data

-Enable HA configuration
+Enable HA configuration.

 HAZELCAST_NETWORK_JOIN_TCP_IP_ENABLED=true